stencila/stencila/help/guides/enriching-an-elife-article.md

 There are two primary pathways for enriching an article:

 1. Save the article as a Google Doc and use the Stencila plugin for Google Docs to replace static tables and figures with reproducible versions
-2. Save the article as a Jupyter Notebook or R Markdown document, download it, and edit it locally.
+2. Save the article as a Jupyter Notebook or R Markdown document, [download it](../hub/projects/publish-a-project.md), and edit it locally.
+(See further notes below).

 ![](https://i.imgur.com/Kq0iDix.png)